cesarsotovalero/cesarsotovalero.github.io/_posts/2021-08-09-what-does-it-take-to-become-a-software-architect.md

 But he should also listen to everybody and take their opinions into account, being an effective communicator and negotiator, just as a diplomat.
 The architect should communicate with the team through project artifacts, not directly.
 Because artifacts preserve reasoning for a much longer period than a temporal form of communication (e.g., a conversation, a meeting, etc).
-This requires social abilities, knowing how to work with people: recruit, motivate, and direct their results.
+This requires tecnical and social abilities, knowing how to work with people: recruit, motivate, and direct their results.

-Being a good coach and a teacher is a skill that great architects have in their toolsets, developing patience, especially when dealing with PMs.
+Being a good coach and a teacher is a characteristic that great architects have in their skill sets, developing patience is key, especially when dealing with PMs.
 An architect is connected with technology because technologies change rapidly in the software engineering domain, and most of the time, using one technology stack could impact the design.
 The architect has abstract thinking, which means that he thinks globally a sees the product as a whole, delivering his ideas in simple words.
-He is strong, which means that he has the ability to say "no" when it is difficult to do so; and disciplined, caring about software quality, processes, and rules to enforce them as much as possible.
+He is also strong, which means that he has the ability to say "no" when it is difficult to do so; and disciplined, caring about software quality, processes, and rules to enforce them as much as possible.
-The ideal architect is also loyal, and he doesn't abandon the project as most developers might do.
+The ideal architect is loyal.
+He doesn't abandon the project as most developers might do.
 He is also sincere, accepts his mistakes, and takes responsibility.

 That being said, architects are persons, too.
 As such, they may take wrong decisions sometimes.
 To mitigate this from happening, the contract between the project and the architect must clearly explain how architect's results are validated.
-In case of misunderstandings, PMs should use documents to correct and point architects in the right direction, e.g., adjusting the `requirements` and `architecture` text written at the beginning of the project.
+In case of misunderstandings, PMs should use documents to correct and point architects in the right direction, e.g., adjusting the `requirements` and `architecture` documents written at the beginning of the project.
 The PM expects [a weekly report](https://www.yegor256.com/2015/05/11/software-architect-responsibilities.html) of the project that includes: `scope`, `status`, `issues`, `risks` happening in the project.
+This keeps the project going and prevents the architect to commit an irreparable mistake.

 # Conclusion

 The software industry has a high demand for qualified software architects.
 These professionals have a very high value within organizations.
 They have the necessary skills to deal with technology and people, which requires a rare combination of talents.
 That being said, the architect is not an expert capable of solving all technical problems.
 Thus it is essential to control the quality of the decisions the architect makes via regular reviews.

 Are you ready to level up your career becoming a software architect?
 If not, why not?